gammaled/guled-investment-group/README.md

     * Removed it and replaced it with an image background since it is beyond the scope of my abilities and would have wasted time.
 Will come back to it later on.
 *   Background image for callout would not appear:
     * Changed background-image property to background

+**From validation/testing**
+* Section headers had p tags instead of h2 tags
+    * Changed their tags to h2 tags